 - Evidence of custody of the child.

-Non-resident families who wish to enroll their children in the Herkimer School District shall submit a written admission request to the Superintendent, who shall determine whether or not admission will be granted in accordance with District policy.
+As a general rule, the district does not accept enrollment of out of district students.
+When a student moves out of the district mid-year, non-resident families who wish to enroll their children in the Herkimer School District shall submit a written admission request to the Superintendent, who shall determine whether or not admission will be granted in accordance with District policy.
 Permission must be obtained on an ANNUAL basis for non-resident students to continue to attend Herkimer Central Schools.

 Continued attendance in our school district will be strictly governed by the practices and policies of the school district.
 In addition, it should also be understood that as a non-resident student, the student and the parents must assume the responsibility for daily transportation to and from school.